jiahan-wu/swift-text-to-xml/README.md

 ## License

-`swift-txt-to-xml` is released under the MIT License.
+`swift-text-to-xml` is released under the MIT License.
 See the `LICENSE` file for more information.